 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name the five common consequences of self-criticism.
+-Name five consequences of self-criticism in depression.

--Name three situational triggers for self-critical depressed and dysthymic clients.
+-Name three triggers for self-criticism.

 -Explain what do self-critics require from others.

 -Name two major types of experiences lead to depression, according to both Blatt’s vulnerability factors, and Bowlby’s attachment theory.

 -Explain by which of the child’s behaviors in children, it was found that parental shaming, and depression and anxiety was mediated.